Effective bounds for Vinberg's algorithm for arithmetic hyperbolic lattices: Introduction

 \section{Introduction}

 The main goal of this paper is to supplement Vinberg's semi-algorithm with an effective termination bound.
 Together with this new bound it becomes an algorithm that determines if a given arithmetic hyperbolic lattice contains a maximal arithmetic reflection subgroup.
-At the same time, our main technical result (Theorem \ref{thm1}) is non-algorithmic, it provides a {\em linear} upper bound on the number of Coxeter generators (denoted $\rkc(\Gamma)$) of a given arithmetic reflection lattice $\Gamma< \PO(n,1)$, in terms of the covolume of $\Gamma$ and the field of definition $k$ of the lattice $\Gamma$.
+At the same time, our main technical result (Theorem~\ref{thm1}) is non-algorithmic, it provides a {\em linear} upper bound on the number of Coxeter generators (denoted $\rkc(\Gamma)$) of a given arithmetic reflection lattice $\Gamma< \PO(n,1)$, in terms of the covolume of $\Gamma$ and the field of definition $k$ of the lattice $\Gamma$.
 More precisely, for each $n$, we obtain an explicit constant $C(n,\deg(k))$ such that if $\hP$ is a convex polyhedron in $\Hy^n$ of finite volume $V$, whose angles are submultiples of $\pi$, and the group $\Gamma$ generated by reflections in the facets of $\hP$ is arithmetic, defined over a number field $k$ of degree $\deg(k)$, then the number of facets of $\hP$ is $\le C(n, \deg(k)) \Vol(\hP)$.

+In the previous works the proof of non-reflectivity of some lattices was deduced from an existence of an infinite order symmetry of the fundamental polyhedron of the reflection subgroup (see e.g. \cite{Bug84}).
+Making Vinberg's algorithm to run sufficiently long allows one to detect enough vertices of the Coxeter diagram that are automorphism-equivalent and thus to prove that the polyhedron has infinite group of symmetries and is therefore of infinite volume.
+This method often works well in practice but there is no upper bound for the number of iterations required to detect the infinite symmetry.

-Note that a similar result is proved by Gelander \cite{Gelander}, who obtained a uniform linear upper bound $C_Gv$ on the minimal number of generators for lattices $\Gamma$ in semisimple Lie groups $G$ in terms of the covolume $v$ of $\Gamma$.
+A similar result to our Theorem~\ref{thm1} was proved by Gelander \cite{Gelander}, who obtained a uniform linear upper bound $C_Gv$ on the minimal number of generators for lattices $\Gamma$ in a semisimple Lie group $G$ in terms of the covolume $v$ of $\Gamma$.
 However, his proof applied to a hyperbolic reflection group would not necessarily produce generators that are reflections.
 Note that the minimal number of generators of a Coxeter group $\Gamma$ (denoted $\rank(\Gamma)$) can be much smaller than $\rkc(\Gamma)$.
-The basic example is given by the symmetric groups $S_n$, for which we have $\rank(\Gamma) = 2 < n-1 = \rkc(\Gamma)$.
+The basic example is given by the symmetric groups $S_n$, for which we have $\rank(\Gamma) = 2 < n-1 = \rkc(\Gamma)$ if $n>3$.

 Note also that our bound depends on arithmetic invariants of reflective lattices.
 It can be made uniform (but nonlinear) as in Remark~\ref{rem1}, but even assuming the Lehmer conjecture would not suffice for our method to give a uniform linear upper bound.
 On the other hand, our Theorem~\ref{thm2} shows that we always have a uniform linear \emph{lower bound} for $\rkc(\Gamma)$ of a hyperbolic reflection lattice $\Gamma$ in terms of its covolume.
 There is no such bound for $\rank(\Gamma)$ as there are examples of lattices in $\Hy^n$ for $3\le n\le 8$ with a fixed number of generators and arbitrarily large covolume: In dimension 3 this is a consequence of existence of hyperbolic manifolds fibering over the circle, while in dimensions up to 8, this is a consequence of existence of hyperbolic manifolds of finite volume that {\em fiber algebraically}, see the recent paper~\cite{IMM}.